 12/ Square Inventory Sync: Enabling will auto-sync Square to WooCommerce.

 13/ Save changes.

 Per Product Sync Settings

-You can choose to disable syncing for any particular product by checking the “disable sync” checkbox.
-This will disable all syncing functionalities both ways.
+You may disable syncing for any product.
+Go to WooCommerce > Products, select a product and then tick the Disable Sync checkbox.
+This disables all syncing functionalities both ways.

 Square Payment Gateway Settings ↑ Back to top